Clinical-Genomics/scout/docs/user-guide/institutes.md

 multiple users attached.
 Each institute has to have a unique identifier, `institute_id`.

 ## Settings
+From the Settings page, users and admins can adapt a range of settings for the institute, allowing analysis to flow with slight differences for different institutes in the same Scout instance.

-Detailed info on institute settings is available at the [institute settings documentation page](institute_settings.md).
+Detailed information on institute settings is available on the [institute settings documentation page](institute_settings.md).

 ## Causatives